 Winter grooming challenge – groom the muddy horse with muddy legs

 There may be some tears and throwing of things and perhaps bad language.
 As with all things horse grooming, work on the mud you have, and prevent more from happening.
 Read on for some tips to best groom the muddy horse:

 Why should we clean a muddy horse?

 - The main reason to remove mud from your horse is actually what’s in the mud.
 Moisture, bacteria, and mystery poop remnants use mud as a home, and now that home is on your horse.
 Skin funks like equine pastern dermatitis (EPD) love the dirt and are just waiting for the chance to take hold!

 - A muddy horse is a gritty horse!
-There’s no reason to put a saddle on or use leg boots or wraps when there are dirt and grit in your horse’s coat.
+There’s no reason tack up or boot up when your horse is gritty.
 It’s like grit in your skivvies.
 And then going for a run.

 - There are some advantages to mud, though.
 Bug repelling and cooling are lovely side effects in the summer!
 You know, when it’s easy to spray your horse clean.